heggy231/hacker-jedi/README.md

 ## Existing Features

 - Documented API Endpoints (`/api` describes all the available endpoints)
-- Secure login: Google OAuth
+- User can securely login via Google OAuth
-- Search for Apprenticeship
+- User can search for apprenticeship
--
+- User can create a new apprenticeship
+- User can edit a new apprenticeship
+- User can view only the apprenticeship that they added to Hacker-Jedi site
+- User can securely logout via Google OAuth

 ## Planned Features